Program Resources

 Student handbook

-For guidelines on getting started in the Master of Science in Applied Geosciences program, curriculum, policies and procedures, and more, refer to the MSAG Student Handbook (PDF).
+For guidelines on getting started in the Applied Geosciences Program, curriculum, policies and procedures, and more, refer to the MSAG Student Handbook (PDF).

-Each August and January, online Master of Science in Applied Geosciences faculty and staff join incoming students for a virtual retreat.
+Each August and January, online Applied Geosciences Program faculty and staff join incoming students for a virtual orientation.
 This is an opportunity for students to get to know their peers, plan their curriculum, and learn about resources at Penn.

 Academic resources